Skip to Content

 International students arriving in New Zealand will come from many different countries with a variety of health care systems.
 Some will come from countries where the delivery of health care is very similar to that operating in New Zealand, e.g. Australia and Britain.
 Others will come from countries where a wide variety of potent drugs are available to be purchased at pharmacies without the need to see a doctor.
 Yet others will be totally unfamiliar with the principles and practices of Western medicine as offered in this country.
 This section is an attempt to introduce you to the New Zealand health system in general, the way medicine is practiced in this country and, in some cases, at Massey University in particular.

 While studying in New Zealand the main and most frequently used point of access to health care services you will require will be at the primary health care level.
 The model is that everyone should contact their primary health care provider in the first instance, who in turn will treat you or refer you on to other health care providers.
-Your primary health care provider for you while studying at Massey University is the Massey University Medical Centre.
+Your primary health care provider for you while studying at Massey University is the Massey University Student Health Centre.
 We are fully equipped to either manage your particular health problem ourselves, or if it is necessary, refer you to another appropriate provider.

 Secondary health care is hospital based health care.
 There is an emergency department in the Hospital for extreme or very serious emergencies but generally, you would enter hospital after referral by a primary health provider, i.e. your general practitioner.
 Hospitals are where people stay when they are too ill to remain at home or require an operation.
 The main hospital in Palmerston North is the public hospital and is available to everyone although it is not free to everyone.